vindioai/QVBlock/README.md

 # QV_block is now ready to be integrated into your deep learning model

-#.....
-Add your layers such as
-# QV INFORMATION WAVES FEED TO A CNN ARCHITECTURE OR VIT OR CvT, CNN example below
+# QV INFORMATION WAVES FEED TO A CNN ARCHITECTURE OR VIT OR CCT

+# Check sample codes for QV-CNN-Heavy and QV-ViT-8-8 on how to integrate QVBlock to your deep learning models
+# CNN example below

 convafter1 = Conv2D(128, (3, 3), padding='same', activation=None,
              use_bias=True, name='convafter1')(infowave)